Pellet Smokers with Sear Boxes: Top 5 Models

 Can I add a sear box to my existing pellet smoker?

 Some pellet smoker brands offer proprietary sear box attachments or sidekicks that can be purchased separately and integrated with specific models.
-Additionally, aftermarket accessories like GrillGrates can be added to many pellet grills to enhance searing performance by concentrating heat.
+Aftermarket accessories like GrillGrates can be added to many pellet grills to enhance searing performance by concentrating heat.
 Check your grill’s manufacturer for compatible add-ons.

 What types of food benefit most from searing on a pellet smoker?